Li-Meng Yan: Political links

 Yan's preprint was promoted by the Rule of Law Society, a political organisation affiliated with Steve Bannon, former Trump strategist, and Guo Wengui, an expatriate Chinese billionaire, in November 2020.
 The organisation's stated intent was to investigate "Chinese corruption and financially support victims of the regime."
 The Rule of Law Society had not previously published scientific or medical research.
 Yan previously appeared on Bannon's "War Room" podcast.
 The lack of financial disclosure in Yan's papers was described as a lapse in ethical transparency by Dr. Adam Lauring, particularly when publishing "what are essentially conspiracy theories that are not founded in fact".

 In November 2020, The New York Times reported that Yan's "trajectory was carefully crafted" by Steve Bannon and Guo Wengui, who played to rising anti-Chinese sentiments, with the goal of bringing down China's government and distracting from the Trump administration's handling of the COVID-19 pandemic.
 The Times article pointed out that Guo and Bannon arranged for Yan to fly first class to the United States, arranged lodging, coached her on media appearances, and arranged interviews for her with conservative media hosts such as Lou Dobbs and Tucker Carlson.
+During a 2025 interview Bannon attributed the success of messaging on the pandemic to her saying, "The whole arc of the story and the counternarrative that we put out about Covid, a lot of it was because of Dr. Yan."